jonnor/sensorblock/doc/braindump.md

 Enable
 * Combine data from different sensors, and other data sources
-* Create event triggers from one-or-more conditions on data, both real-time and after-the-fact
+* Create event triggers from one-or-more conditions on data
 * Viewing multiple data streams